trading-strategies | 02-01-26

 Trading Futures Instead of Stocks

-Futures trading bypasses the PDT rule entirely because it is regulated by the Commodity Futures Trading Commission (CFTC) and National Futures Association (NFA), not the Financial Industry Regulatory Authority (FINRA).
-There are no limits on how many trades can be placed per day, regardless of account size.
+Futures trading bypasses the PDT rule entirely because it is regulated by the Commodity Futures Trading Commission (CFTC) and National Futures Association (NFA), not FINRA.
+Unlike stocks, futures utilize CME SPAN margin models and offer significant Section 1256 Tax Advantages, allowing 60% of gains to be taxed at the lower long-term capital gains rate regardless of holding period.

 Key characteristics of futures trading: